-You may have been forced to endure a childhood of sexual abuse.
-Perhaps it was a brother, a relative, or an older friend you trusted.
-Maybe it was your own father who used you to meet some twisted desire in his heart.
-Perhaps you're still trying to overcome haunting memories and the shame and anger that accompany them.
+You may have been forced to endure a childhood of sexual

+abuse.
+Perhaps it was a brother, a relative, maybe your own father who used you to meet some twisted, missing need in his own heart.
+Perhaps the fallout led you into a life of promiscuity that even now haunts you with anger, guilt, and regret.

 Maybe the abuse wasn't as much physical as it was emotional and manipulative.
 Perhaps the dysfunction in your home played itself out in ways that have complicated and convoluted nearly all your relationships ever since, and you've never stopped blaming your mom or your dad or your grandparents-somebody!-for giving you such a poor start to life.
-Is the ugly residue of hurt just your lot in life?
-And would you really believe it if the answer was no?

 It could be a husband who is habitually distant and inexpressive, a mate whose priorities have never really been on the same page as yours, who regularly forgets or ignores things that matter to you.